IEEE-NITK/ieee-nitk.github.io/blog_src/_posts/2017-05-26-Hello-World.md

 author_github: adithyabhatkajake
 date: 2017-05-25 10:48:33
 image: '/assets/img/'
-description: 'Getting started with exploring the Bash shell'
+description: 'A not so simple Hello World (PS: No need to buy the full version)'
 tags:
 - IEEE NITK
 - CompSoc